Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 - Book Clubs for all ages on a variety
 of themes
 - WiFi Hotspots
-- TechBar and Makerspace: 3D printers, virtual reality, various tech gadgets
+- Makerspace: 3D printers, virtual reality, various tech gadgets

 #### Who:
 Everyone is welcome.